retrosnob/retrosnob.github.io/pythonbook.md

 * True/False variables (booleans)

 ## Exercises
-1. Which of the following are valid variable names in Python?<br>fid
+1. Which of the following are valid variable names in Python?<br>